 - Password management

 Torch is another alternative to Google that comes loaded with multimedia-based features.
 This browser has a built-in Media Grabber that lets you save audio or video files from the internet.
 You can play videos in the Torch Player even before they have finished downloading.
 For easy and quick downloading, it has a built-in torrent client, so you can manage torrents straight from the browser.

-The browser comes music extension “Torch Music” that lets you play music for free.
-For further entertainment, it has a gaming extension named “Torch Games” where you can play tons of free games right on the browser.
+The browser comes with a music extension called “Torch Music” that lets you play music for free.
+For further entertainment, it has a gaming extension named “Torch Games,” where you can play tons of free games right on the browser.
 Overall, I’d say Torch is the best Google Chrome alternative if you are someone who likes to download lots of media from the internet.